smirarab/sepp/README.TIPP.md

 2. Install: run ```sudo python setup.py install```.
 3. Configure: run ```sudo python setup.py config```.

 The last step creates a `~/.sepp/ directory` and puts a default config file under ~/.sepp/main.config.
-Since this is specific to a user, each user that runs TIPP needs to execute the last step.
+Since this is specific to a user, each user who runs TIPP needs to execute the last step.

 ### Common Problems: